axch/rules/README.md

 - `(in-order <list of rules>)`

-  Returns a procedure that accepts one argument and applies each rule in the list to it once, in the order given, chaining results (whether the rules match or not).
+  Returns a procedure that accepts one argument and applies each rule in the list to it once, in the order given, passing the results from one rule to the next (whether the rules match or not).
 The effect is actually the same as composing the rules as functions, in the proper order.
 Note: if none of the rules match, the net result is returning the input unchanged (up to `eqv?`).

 - `(iterated <rule>)`